etirouthier/keras_dna/docs/continuous.md

 >>> next(generator())[1].shape
 (64, 1, 3)
 ```
-As shown in the last example without specifying `nb_of_annotation` all the labels are set in the 2nd axis.
+As shown in the last example, without specifying `nb_of_annotation`, all the labels are set in the 2nd axis.

 ## Length of the labels